learning-software-development/bitdegree-courses/introduction-to-python/README.md

-# :beginner: :snake: Introduction to Python: Master Python Basics in Only 2 Hours
+# :mortar_board: :snake: Introduction to Python: Master Python Basics in Only 2 Hours

 Learning the basics of Python in conjuntion with [Learn Python 2](https://www.codecademy.com/learn/learn-python) from [Codecademy](https://www.codecademy.com)